nemac/drupal-project/readme.md

 * **push-image** - Pushes the docker image to the image repository with the provided tag.

 ### Configuration
 The below environment variables may be configured in `docker-compose.yml`(for dev environment), `Dockerrun.aws.json`(for staging and production), and/or via the Elastic Beanstalk environment configuration.
-Elastic Beanstalk environment variables overwrite those defined in `Dockerrun.aws.json`.
+Elastic Beanstalk environment variables overwrite those defined in `Dockerrun.aws.json`, using this you can change variables on a running environment without pushing new code.

  Name | Type | Description
  :--- | :--- | :---